kravietz/pam_tacplus/README.md

    replied with either positive or negative response.
 If the reponse is negative, the whole thing is over
 5. PAM calls another function from `pam_tacplus` &mdash; `pam_sm_acct_mgmt()`.
-   This function is expected to verify whether the user is allowed to get the service he's requesting (in this case: unix shell).
+   This function is expected to verify whether the users are allowed to get the service they are requesting (in this case: unix shell).
    The function again verifies the permission on TACACS+ server.
 Assume the server granted the user with requested service.
 6. Before user gets the shell, PAM calls one another function from